 Give way to traffic before driving on.
+Stop at this sign.
+Make sure your vehicle is behind the white line.
+Do not proceed until it is safe.
+This is the maximum speed a vehicle may travel in this area.
 Do not turn right.
 Do not make a U turn.
 The traffic is travelling in both directions.
 Slow down here and prepare to give way to traffic on the roundabout.
 You have to stop and let pedestrians cross the road.
 Where two roads intersect and continue.
 You must travel at no more than 40 km/h in this area between 7.30-9am and 2.30-4pm on school days.
 (These times may differ in some areas of WA).
 The road ahead is going to be winding.
 Check your speed and be prepared to slow down.
 The road ahead is going to get narrower.
 Slow down and prepare to give way.